-Cranberries are Wisconsin’s largest fruit crop, account for almost 85 percent of the total value of fruit production in the state, contribute nearly $300 million annually to the state’s economy and support approximately 3,400 jobs.
+Cranberries are Wisconsin’s largest fruit crop, accounting for almost 85 percent of the total value of fruit production in the state, contribute nearly $300 million annually to the state’s economy and support approximately 3,400 jobs.

 The industry has also experienced increased exports of the berry internationally, especially to Western and Eastern Europe, the United Kingdom, Australia, Germany, South Korea, Japan and China.
 Cranberry exports have increased from less than 10 percent of the crop to nearly 30 percent in just 10 years.
 The development of products like sweetened-dried cranberries and more juices, as well as the discovery of new found health benefits of the berry, have created greater demand for cranberries in the domestic market as well.